Bthom024/DS_Final_Project_BWT/README.md

 #### Final Project Presentation
 A powerpoint describing the overall methods, models, and results of the predictive analytics models used to predict breast cancer recurrence.

+#### Final Project Report
+A report on the capstone project that summarizes the entire project and contains a reflection on the project.

 ### Commit Update 1/16/25
 Files committed in this update include everything related to the initial project proposal.
 All files are titled DS_Final_Project_Proposal_BWT.xxxx This includes a .pdf file of the initial proposal report and a .pptx file of the project proposal presentation.
 The data set for this project was also committed at this time (DS_FinalProject_Data_BWT.csv).